cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 * Uploads and stores application files
 * Examines and stores application metadata
-* Creates a &lquot;droplet&rquot; (the Cloud Foundry unit of execution) for the application
+* Creates a "droplet" (the Cloud Foundry unit of execution) for the application
 * Selects an appropriate droplet execution agent (DEA) to run the droplet
 * Starts the application